prisma-labs/graphqlgen/README.md

 ## graphqlgen

-`graphqlgen` is a CLI that translate GraphQL schemas into scaffolded resolver implementations and type definitions.
+`graphqlgen` is a CLI that translates GraphQL schemas into scaffolded resolver implementations and type definitions.
 It currently supports **TypeScript** (more languages will be added soon).

 These are the main benefits provided by `graphqlgen`: